JoyChinaza/nazplanets/README.md

-NazPlanets
+nazPlanets:
 Catering Website

 Project Overview

-NazPlanets is a visually appealing and interactive website designed to showcase the brand's services, gallery, and team.
+nazPlanets is a visually appealing and interactive website designed to showcase the brand's services, gallery, and team.
 The site features smooth animations, a responsive layout, and an elegant design powered by HTML, CSS, and JavaScript.

 Features